rupertbenbrook/AzureVmProvisioningSite/README.md

 registration:

 * Creation of an AAD application
+* Creation of an application key
 * Delegation to ARM APIs

-* Creation of an application key
+Things to capture at this stage for configuration: Client ID, Client Secret, Authority URI Base, Domain Hint

 [Integrating Applications with Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/)

 ### Azure Resource Manager Configuration
 * Create a Resource Group to contain the virtual machines under management
 * Apply permissions to the Resource Group to enable the website to manage virtual machines

+Things to capture at this stage for configuration: Subscription ID, Deployment Resource Group

 ### Website Deployment